rafaelmtorres/rafaelmtorres.github.com/README.md

 ### Flipp - Toronto 🇨🇦 (Since Oct19)

+At Flipp I'm part of one of the company app teams, designing and creating solutions to power our application on the backend side.
+We create API's using Golang and Rails(Ruby) but also producer-consumer applications using Scala, Kafka and Kafka Streams.

+Tech stack used: Golang, Ruby, Scala, Rails, Kafka, Kafka Streams, AWS, DynamoDB, MySQL

 ### Awin - Berlin 🇩🇪 (From Feb18 - Sep19)

+At Awin I was part of a team responsible for building the company's realtime and historical data reports for publishers and advertisers.
+The main focus of the team was to collect real time data using technologies such as Kafka, Apache Spark, Hadoop and store in distributed databases.
+We also provide internal REST API's using Java, Kotlin and Spring, to other parts of the platform so they can collect and present data to our clients.

+Tech stack used: Java, Kotlin, Spring, Docker, Kafka, Apache Spark, HBase, HDFS, Elasticsearch

 ### ADP - Porto Alegre 🇧🇷(From Feb07 - Jan18)